-Also in the historic center of the city, we find the Basilica of Santa Croce, where the mortal remains of illustrious artists such as Michelangelo, Galilei, Foscolo, Canova are kept.
-This church worth a visit also to admire the chapels frescoed by Giotto.
-Inside there is also the wooden crucifix by Donatello and also the crucifix by Cimabue, the symbol of the transition to modern painting and kept in the refectory.
-This beautiful basilica is considered the church of the Florentines for a simple reason: when it was erected, at the end of 1200, it was made with citizens’ money.
+Also, in the city’s historic center, we find the Basilica of Santa Croce, where the mortal remains of illustrious artists such as Michelangelo, Galilei, Foscolo, and Canova are kept.
+This church is also worth visiting to admire the chapels frescoed by Giotto.
+Inside there is the wooden crucifix by Donatello and the crucifix by Cimabue, the symbol of the transition to modern painting and kept in the refectory.
+This beautiful basilica is considered the church of the Florentines for a simple reason: when it was erected at the end of 1200, it was made with citizens’ money.
 To know that the Basilica of Santa Croce is an integral part of the complex Basilica, Pazzi Chapel, Cloisters, and Museum, accessible with a single entrance ticket.

 9. Dante Alighieri’s Home

 Dante Alighieri’s home was certainly worth a visit: it is a three-story museum that traces the art, politics, and culture of medieval Florence, the city where the great poet was born and lived.
 The museum is in via Santa Margherita n.
 1.

 Piazzale Michelangelo is one of those places you absolutely must-see in Florence, being the city’s most famous panoramic observation point.
 The view extends over the entire historic center of the city to the opposite hills of Fiesole and Settignano.
 Here we also find a bronze copy of Michelangelo’s David.
 You can get to the square by car (there is a parking lot on the side), or by bus no. 12 of the local public transport service.
 Wanting, even on foot, climbing the “Rampe del Poggi” from the square of the same name in the San Niccolò district.